opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 ..
 Note::

-        There is however one exception for sub 100Mbit/s connections, Quantum should be set to 300.
-        This will give smaller packets precedence over larger packets.
+        At lower rates, below 100Mbit, setting the quantum to 300 ensures that more smaller packets get through faster than big ones.
+        It doesn't matter much at higher rates.
+The quantum should be set to the MTU or 300 if you have low bandwidth and the cpu power.
+        Setting the quantum lower causes more loops touching all the packets so it eats slightly more cpu

 target & interval
 """"""""""""""""""
+Target is the acceptable minimum standing/persistent queue delay for each FQ-CoDel queue.
+This minimum delay is identified by tracking the local minimum queue delay that packets experience.
-Target is a good parameter for tune to prevent CoDel being too aggressive.
-Target should be tuned to be at least the transmission time of a single MTU-sized packet at the WAN egress.
-This is basically the start time that will trigger the AQM to keep watch, and wait for Interval before taking any action.
+Target should be tuned to be at least the transmission time of a single MTU-sized packet at the WAN egress link speed.

-If you have a very fast Fiber WAN connection or a slower Cable/DSL WAN connection is maybe worth to try to tune Target.
-If your average RTT is 12ms in normal non latency situations, 5ms default can be too low, as there is no reason to trigger the AQM.

-To do this we can run excessive ping to the HOP after your OPNsense and take the **average rtt round up as your Target**.
-In this case 12ms
+To do this we can run excessive ping, best during idle time of the network, to the HOP after your OPNsense and take the **average rtt round up as your Target**.
+In this case 12ms.

 .. code-block::

-    Example from a linux machine
+    Example from the CLI of OPNsense

-    traceroute 1.1.1.1 -I -l -4 -n
+    traceroute 1.1.1.1
-    traceroute to 1.1.1.1 (1.1.1.1), 30 hops max, 60 byte packets
+    traceroute to 1.1.1.1 (1.1.1.1), 64 hops max, 40 byte packets
     1  192.168.0.1  0.463 ms  0.453 ms  0.480 ms     <<<< LAN Interface of OPN
     2  10.205.5.1  10.879 ms  11.010 ms  11.079 ms   <<<< ISP directly connected Device to OPN WAN

-    ping 10.205.5.1 -4 -c 1000 -s 1472 -M do
+    ping -s 1472 -c 1000 -D 10.205.5.1
     PING 10.205.5.1 (10.205.5.1) 1472(1500) bytes of data.
-    1480 bytes from 10.205.5.1: icmp_seq=2 ttl=254 time=13.1 ms
+    1480 bytes from 10.205.5.1: icmp_seq=0 ttl=255 time=13.1 ms
-    1480 bytes from 10.205.5.1: icmp_seq=1 ttl=254 time=10.4 ms
+    1480 bytes from 10.205.5.1: icmp_seq=1 ttl=255 time=10.4 ms

     --- 10.205.5.1 ping statistics ---
-    1000 packets transmitted, 1000 received, 0% packet loss, time 991280ms
+    100 packets transmitted, 100 packets received, 0.0% packet loss
-    rtt min/avg/max/mdev = 8.267/11.251/28.513/3.505 ms
+    round-trip min/avg/max/stddev = 7.778/9.217/18.816/1.877 ms

 ..
 Note::

+        Target is a good parameter for tune to prevent CoDel being too aggressive at low BW.
-        By default Target is set around 5-10% of Interval
+        Otherwise Target should be around 5-10% of Interval

+Interval is used to ensure that the measured minimum delay does not become too stale.
+It's value is choose to give endpoints time to rach to a drop without being so long that response times suffer.

 ..
 Note::

-        Interval default 100ms works usually well.
-It is the worst case RTT scenario through the bottleneck.
+        Interval default 100ms works usually well (10ms-1s, excels at range 10ms-300ms).
-        If you want to tune Interval it needs to be set as the worst case RTT scenario through the bottleneck.
+        If you want to tune Interval it should to be set around the worst case RTT scenario through the bottleneck
-        If Interval is smaller than the real non-bottleneck RTT you may see more drops/markings which can impact throughput

 limit
 """""""